apichlkostner/CarND-PID-Control-Project/README.md

 - Implementation of a PID controller to control velocity and steering angle of a car.
 - Connect the controller to a car simulator.
-- Check the bevavior with different values of the PID parameters.
+- Check the behavior with different values of the PID parameters.
 - Optimize the PID parameters with coordinate ascent to have a minimum mse.

 ## Problem